Clearlingo Editing and Proofreading

 • Some abbreviations are now so common, that the full name is not required.
 For example, UN, NZ and BBC.
 But consider the target audience, and if it’s likely they may not be familiar with the term, add the full word or phrase.

-• Abbreviations are more common in technical or at least non-fiction text, and it is preferable not to use them in informal text unless they are well known, for example FAQs or DVD.
+• Abbreviations are more common in technical or at least non-fiction text, and it is best not to use them in informal text unless they are well known, for example FAQs or DVD.

-• It is preferable to use abbreviations for words which would not be as well know when spelled out, for example DNA or ATM.
+• Use abbreviations for words that would not be as well known when spelled out, for example DNA or ATM.

 • If a word or phrase is used only once or twice in the text, then the full word or phrase should be used without the abbreviation.